Susan Cinoman: Theater

-Cinoman wrote her first play in 1991, and throughout the 1990s her works were produced by such theater companies as Ensemble Studio Theatre, The Miranda Theatre, Circle Repertory, Six Figures Theatre and Creative Voices Theatre.
+Cinoman wrote her first play in 1991, and throughout the 1990s such theater companies produced her works as Ensemble Studio Theatre, The Miranda Theatre, Circle Repertory, Six Figures Theatre and Creative Voices Theatre.

 Many of Cinoman's plays were directed by founder of the Actors Studio Jane Hoffman and Temple University theater professor Jan Silverman.
 Recently her play Beds was produced in Los Angeles by the 'Secret Rose Theatre' starring Paige Howard, and subsequently at Miami, Florida's nationally recognized summer play festival.
 Most recently Cinoman's play, "Love and Class in Connecticut" has been directed by Karen Lynn Carpenter, Interim Artistic Director of the William Inge Theatre Festival and director of Drama Desk winning play, "Love, Loss and What I Wore" by Nora Ephron.
 The play is being developed for a Broadway production currently led by Douglas Denoff (Nice Work if you Can Get It, Handle With Care.)
 Additionally, Cinoman's play "All Me, All the Time" has been directed by Barbara Bain of the Actors Studio in Los Angeles and Temple Beautiful, another play about the true story of 1970's dietary cult "Temple Beautiful" is set for a reading in Paris at The Moving Parts Theatre.

 Her published plays include Fitting Rooms (included in The Best American Short Plays 1995-1996 published by Hal Leonard Corporation), and Little Sins and Truth and Sex (included in 25 in 10: twenty-five ten-minute plays published by Dramatic Publishing).
 Her play "Sweet Sand" was recently published by Next Stage Press.

 Most recently, Cinoman's story, "Drama Mama", was featured on ABC-TV's The Goldbergs featuring herself (played by Ana Gasteyer), as the drama teacher of Adam F. Goldberg, the series' creator.

 Cinoman's plays are published by Applause Books, Dramatic Publishing and Next Stage Press.